 Last but not least, it is also good to water your plant in the morning or evening.
 So not in the middle of the day when the sun is burning in your house.
 There are two times of day when it is good to water, in the morning to give plants a boost before the sun begins to burn and in the evening to replenish what the day has taken away.
 Choose the option that suits you best.

 PLNTStip: Place a thermo – hygrometer so you can measure temperature and humidity around your plants

-Once a plant is burnt, its leaves will never regain their original colour.
+Once a plant is burnt, its leaves will never regain their original colour and there’s not much you can do for your plant.
 Super sad, isn’t it?
 The best option is to put the plant in a place where it is the happiest; in the light that suits the plant.
 This can be a cozy shady spot or a cheerful indirect sunlight spot.
 Research it well!
-Like a real PLNTSparent😊!
-When you notice that your plant has recovered from the sunburn, it’s best to carefully cut off the sun-damaged leaves.
-This will give the plant all the energy it needs for new growth!
-Keep a close eye on them!
+Like a real PLNTSparent 😊!
+When you notice that your plant has recovered from the sunburn, it’s best to carefully cut off the sun-damaged leaves, using sharp pruning shears.
+This will give the plant all the energy it needs for new growth.
+As we suggested before, it’s super important to always keep a close eye on your plants.
 Saving your plants from sunburn is actually very easy, by preventing it and by understanding your plant and by finding out her perfect place in your home.